Kiran7007/Interview-Preparation/README.md

    * <b>Encapsulation</b> (information hiding) prevents clients from seeing it’s inside view.
    * Abstraction solves the problem in the design side while Encapsulation is the Implementation.</br>

-* Differences between abstract classes and interfaces? [link](https://arjun-sna.github.io/java/2017/02/02/abstractvsinterface/)
+* **Differences between abstract classes and interfaces?** [link](https://arjun-sna.github.io/java/2017/02/02/abstractvsinterface/)
     - An abstract class, is a class that contains both concrete and abstract methods (methods without implementations).
 An abstract method must be implemented by the abstract class sub-classes.
 Abstract classes are extended.
     - An interface is like a blueprint/contract of a class.
 It contains empty methods that represent what all of its subclasses should have in common.
 The subclasses provide the implementation for each of these methods.
 Interfaces are implemented.

-* What is serialization?
-How do you implement it?
+* **What is serialization?
+How do you implement it?** </br>
-    - Serialization is the process of converting an object into a stream of bytes in order to store an object into memory so that it can be recreated at a later time while still keeping the objects original state and data.
+    Serialization is the process of converting an object into a stream of bytes in order to store an object into memory so that it can be recreated at a later time while still keeping the objects original state and data.
 In Java there are two methods of doing this, one is by implementing Serializable or Parcelable.
 In Android, however, Serializable should never be used